joseasoler/Pathfinding-Framework/README.md

 No.

+**Where should I place Pathfinding Framework in my mod list load order?**

+As long as the mod does not trigger any load order warnings, it will work fine.
+Using [RimSort](https://github.com/oceancabbage/RimSort) or [RimPy](https://github.com/rimpy-custom/RimPy/releases) to sort your list should always give optimal results.

 **Is this mod compatible with...**

 Pathfinding Framework should be compatible with almost every mod.
 Other pathfinding mods can be found in the table below.